vimagick/dockerfiles/nifi/README.md

 $ curl http://127.0.0.1:18080/nifi-registry/
 ```

-> I copied config files from a temporary container.
-Maybe there are better ways.
+Maybe there are better ways to populate a volume:

+- named volumes
+- anonymous volumes

 [1]: https://nifi.apache.org